omriher/CapTipper/docs/Usage.rst

 log
 ----
-Every request to the local webserver is logged and can be viewed using ``log`` command:
+Every request to the local webserver is logged and can be viewed using the ``log`` command:

 ::